For more than 90 years, San Francisco Zoo has been entertaining locals and tourists.

 The Aviary

-In the South American Tropical Rainforest and Aviary Building, you only have essential barriers with nature.
+In the South American Tropical Rainforest and Aviary Building, you only have essential barriers to nature.

-Step in to see birds, sloth and anaconda with minimal barriers.
+Step in to see birds, sloths, and anacondas with minimal barriers.

 Animal Resource Center (ARC)

-In the Zoo’s Koret Animal Resource Center, you get to see trained volunteers and zookeeper take care of the animals.
+In the Zoo’s Koret Animal Resource Center, you get to see trained volunteers and zookeepers take care of the animals.

-You can listen to their stories and also learn about various conservation efforts Zoo participates in.
+You can listen to their stories and also learn about various conservation efforts the Zoo participates in.

 Petting Zoo